A Two-Year Anniversary Special

 From the office and back again, a scissors tale

-The sun rises early in the morning, causing pink and orange light to pour in from the window and splash across the chamber offices.
+The sun rises early in the morning, causing pink and orange light to stream in from the window and splash across the chamber offices.
 Eventually it creeps up to the high shelf upon which I’m stored.
 As the light hits me, it refracts, casting a small rainbow on the office wall.
 For this, I’m grateful.
 The sheen of my early days are long faded, but the array of colors reminds me I’ve still got it.

 Lori should be in soon, I think excitedly.
 Today is going to be the best kind of day filled with laughter, adventure, and tales of success.
 There will be two ribbon cuttings for the chamber today, one at a Sunrise breakfast and one at a store.
 The one to kick off such a celebration is me, the scissors.
 The MetroNorth Chamber has been my home for far longer than I or anyone else can remember and though I have no business of my own, I am an honorary member.